seppinho/haplogrep-cmd/README.md

 # Haplogrep

-HaploGrep determines the haplogroup of your mtDNA profiles fully automatically.
-It supports standardized input (e.g. VCF)/ output formats (e.g. VCF, fasta, multiple alignment) and provides several tools for an intensive quality control.
-HaploGrep is based on Phylotree, a periodically updated classification tree.
+HaploGrep provides a fully automated way to determine the haplogroup of mtDNA profiles.

 ## Run Haplogrep
 Please use our [web service](https://haplogrep.uibk.ac.at/) to classify your profiles.